📄 Problem-Based SRS

 Step 3: Customer Needs (CN)

-Define the WHAT - customer needs that should help solve the problems
+Define the WHAT - outcomes the system must deliver to solve the problems

 Step 4: Software Vision